biona001/Knockoffs.jl/README.md

 ## Design principle

-The `knockoff` matrix is an `AbstractMatrix` with custom-defined operations so that it behaves like a matrix.
+A `knockoff` an `AbstractMatrix` with custom-defined operations so that it behaves like a matrix.
+Internally, a `knockoff` stores the original design matrix and its knockoff separately in memory, in addition to other variables such as the `s` vector.
 You can plug a `knockoff` into any functions that supports `AbstractMatrix` as inputs (e.g. a LASSO solver) and it will be fast.

-Internally, a `knockoff` stores the original design matrix and its knockoff separately in memory, in addition to other variables such as the `s` vector.

 ```Julia
 # simulate random matrix, then normalize columns